Brucellosis

 To reduce the risk of getting brucellosis, take these precautions:

-• Avoid unpasteurized dairy foods.
+• Don't eat dairy foods that haven't been treated, called pasteurized.
 In recent years in the United States, few cases of brucellosis have been linked to raw dairy products from domestic herds.
-Still, it's best to avoid unpasteurized milk, cheese and ice cream, no matter what their origin.
+Still, it's best to avoid unpasteurized milk, cheese and ice cream, no matter where they come from.
 If you're traveling to other countries, avoid all raw dairy foods.

-• Cook meat thoroughly.
-Cook a whole cut of meat until it reaches an internal temperature of 145 F (63 C) and let it rest for at least three minutes — a medium doneness.
-Cook ground meat to 160 F (71 C) — well done.
-Cook all poultry, including ground poultry, to 165 F (74 C).
-When traveling outside of the United States, avoid undercooked meats.
+• Cook meat all the way.
+Cook a whole cut of meat until it reaches an inside temperature of 145 Fahrenheit (63 Celsius).
+Let it sit for at least three minutes before cutting or eating.
+It will be medium done.
+Cook ground meat to 160 F (71 C).
+That's well done.
+Cook poultry, including ground poultry, to 165 F (74 C).
+Don't eat undercooked meats.

 • Wear gloves.
-If you're a veterinarian, farmer, hunter or slaughterhouse worker, wear rubber gloves when handling sick or dead animals or animal tissue or when assisting an animal giving birth.
+If you're a veterinarian, farmer, hunter or slaughterhouse worker, wear rubber gloves when handling sick or dead animals or animal tissue.
+Wear gloves when helping an animal give birth.

-• Vaccinate domestic animals.
-In the United States, an aggressive vaccination program has nearly eliminated brucellosis in livestock herds.
-Because the brucellosis vaccine is live, it can cause disease in people.
-Anyone who has an accidental needle stick while vaccinating an animal should be treated.
+• Vaccinate farm animals.
+In the United States, brucellosis in livestock is rare due to vaccination.
+Because the brucellosis vaccine is live, people who get stuck by a needle while vaccinating animals can get the disease.
+They need to be treated.

 Diagnosis

 • X-rays.
-X-rays can reveal changes in your bones and joints.
+X-rays can show changes in the bones and joints.

 • Cerebrospinal fluid culture.
 This checks a small sample of the fluid that surrounds your brain and spinal cord for infections such as meningitis and encephalitis.

 • Echocardiography.
-This test uses sound waves to create images of your heart to check for signs of infection or damage to your heart.
+This test uses sound waves to make pictures of the heart to check for signs of infection or damage to the heart.

 Treatment

-Treatment for brucellosis aims to relieve symptoms, prevent a relapse of the disease and avoid complications.
-You'll need to take antibiotics for at least six weeks, and your symptoms may not go away completely for several months.
-The disease may also return and become chronic.
+Treatment for brucellosis is to relieve symptoms, prevent the disease from coming back and prevent complications.
+Treatment involves taking antibiotics for at least six weeks.
+Symptoms may not go away completely for several months.
+The disease also may return and become long-term, called chronic.

 Preparing for your appointment